DataDog/hiring-engineers/answers.md

 And one that silences it all day on Sat-Sun.
 <img src="Images/DowntimeConfigWeekends.png" width="600">

-Let's set up san email notification so that you are  notified when you schedule the downtime.
-Below is a screenshot of that notification.
+Let's also set up san email notification so that you are  notified when you schedule the downtime by making sure we add the contacts on the "Notify your team" portion.

+Below is a screenshot of these notifications.

 <img src="Images/Notifyyourteamconfig.png" width="600">